Taking action on smoking and health

 The packs should be of use to anyone working in a setting that provides money advice, even if just part of a wider package of support - this could be a money advice service, a food bank, a student welfare office, a Citizens Advice Bureau, a credit union, local authority One Stop Shop or any community based organisation such as a Carers Centre providing financial advice as part of the holistic service that they provide to individuals.

-To order a pack to help raise the issue with your clients, request associated A3 posters to display or to order more of the leaflet inserts, contact Zareen Iqbal at email@example.com.
+For further information download the summary report or read the full report and to order a pack to help raise the issue with your clients, request associated A3 posters to display or to order more of the leaflet inserts, contact firstname.lastname@example.org.

 Action on Smoking & Health (Scotland) (ASH Scotland) is a registered Scottish charity (SC 010412) and a company limited by guarantee(Scottish company no 141711).
 The registered office is 8 Frederick Street, Edinburgh EH2 2HB.